 For international boarders who are often a long way from home this is particularly important.
 Sitting around the table, eating and talking together - often in Alison's own kitchen - brings everyone together in the warm embrace of House friendship.

 A particular attraction, especially in summer, is Hailey's own private and much-loved garden, giving the girls a place to enjoy life away from the bustle of school.
-It is ideal for relaxing and for hosting House events, such as barbecues and the annual Hailey dog show.
+It is ideal for relaxing and for hosting House events such as barbecues.

 Charity, and caring for others, are also important parts of House outlook and charitable fundraising is considered one of Hailey's key aims.
 The spirit is genuinely one of being a happy House - a fact particularly expressed by our reputation for dance.

-There is room for 64 girls in the House, over half of whom are boarders.
+There are currently 66 girls in the House, over half of whom are boarders.
 The House runs across three levels with two big Common Rooms; one on the top floor and the downstairs one being the focus of the House.

-Alison Baker became HM of Hailey in September 2012.
+Alison Baker became Housemistress of Hailey in September 2012.
 She lives there with her husband Colin, a pharmacologist, who she met in Switzerland over 30 years ago, their son and her dog, Charlie.
-Her two adult children, Ben (29) and Alexandria (27) are both Old Haileyburians.
+Her two adult children, Ben and Alexandria are both Old Haileyburians.
 Alison has taught Religious Studies and Philosophy for 18 years, 13 at Haileybury and five at a local girl’s school.

 Alison has worked variously as a police officer, nanny and business woman, running a small sewing and craft company.
 She later trained as a teacher, studying for a master’s degree in Theology and Education, and realised that she had found her forte.